For our tour description, itinerary, past triplists, dates, fees, and more, please VISIT OUR TOUR PAGE.

 Tyrannidae (Tyrant Flycatchers)

-OLIVE-SIDED FLYCATCHER (Contopus cooperi) – A couple of migrants high in the Chiricahuas. [b]
+OLIVE-SIDED FLYCATCHER (Contopus cooperi) [b]

 DUSKY-CAPPED FLYCATCHER (Myiarchus tuberculifer) [*]